Sebastian Conran: Early life

 Sebastian Conran was born in London, the son of British designer, restaurateur and retailer Terence Conran and Superwoman author Shirley Conran née Pearce.
 He is the elder brother of fashion designer Jasper Conran and half brother of Tom, Sophie Conran and Ned.

 He was educated at Bryanston School in Dorset, in England, where he became a governor and trustee in 2011.
-He studied industrial design engineering at the Central School of Art and Design in London from 1974-77.
-From 1976-77 he worked as a general factotum and roadie with Punk band The Clash, designing clothes, posters, promotional material, record sleeves and stage sets.
+He studied industrial design engineering at the Central School of Art and Design in London from 1974 to 1977.
+From 1976 to 1977 he worked as a general factotum and roadie with Punk band The Clash, designing clothes, posters, promotional material, record sleeves and stage sets.

 Design career

-On graduating in 1978, Conran joined corporate and brand identity consultancyWolff Olins.
+On graduating in 1978, Conran joined corporate and brand identity consultancy Wolff Olins.
 Three years later he became head of product design at Mothercare.

-He established product and brand development consultancySebastian Conran Associates in 1985.
+He established product and brand development consultancy Sebastian Conran Associates in 1985.
 From 1999, he headed product and branding design at Studio Conran under Conran & Partners, part of the Conran Group led by his father Sir Terence Conran.
 In 2009, he re-established the design company Sebastian Conran Associates as managing director, based in west London.